amandakys/portfolio-private/content/blog/dont-stop/index.md

 ---
 title: Emblem Builder
 date: "2019-05-07"
-thumbnail: ./ian-dooley-298769-unsplash.jpg
+thumbnail: ./emblemcover.png
-description: An emblem builder within a mobile for designing a custom emblem from composite shapes.
-Designed for touch interfaces.
 ---

 ## MY ROLE

 _Disclaimer: Details have been omitted to comply with my non-disclosure agreement._

-This was a project I worked on as a **UX/UI Designer** at a games studio that was maintaining a live free to play mobile title.
+This was a project I worked on as a **UI Artist** at a games studio that was maintaining a live free to play mobile title.
 I was given a brief for an emblem builder that would allow players to create a custom emblem for their team.
 I was responsible for designing the structure of the emblem creation experience as well as prototyping the interface.
 I researched existing solutions, designed screens and put together an interactive prototype in Adobe XD and Marvel (shown below).
 I created high fidelity mock ups of the builder in the visual style of the game.
 (Unfortunately, I can not share these visuals).
 I also investigated implementation strategies in the Unity game engine using NGUI.

 <h4 align="center">CONTENTS</h4>
 <p align="center">